 Official transcripts for every undergraduate credit that were part of your bachelor’s degree are needed for the graduate application process.
 Transcripts from any previous graduate level work is also needed.
-You can send your transcripts to Augsburg College by electronic transfer or by mail.
+You can send your transcripts to Augsburg University by electronic transfer or by mail.

 By electronic transfer: email@example.com